adospinoiu/React_Drag_and_Drop/README (GitHub Crated Blank).md

 #3 The specific item (i.e. div) that needs to be 'draggable' is what is critical.
 It has to be identified as 'draggable or draggable=true' in the <div> field.
 You also have to assign a 'key' to the div-field.

 #4 Now that the required <div> is 'draggable' need to work with State in order to update the information as the div moves locations.

+#5 Information captured using useState and useRef to capture while <div> is being dragged, what position it is dragged to, and lastly, need to capture which position it is release on